atomicpay/prestashop-plugin/README.md

 In the event where you experience issues or bugs, please open an issue by following our [Bug Reporting Guidelines](CONTRIBUTING.md#bugs)

 ## Contributions & Developments
-Anyone and everyone is welcome to contribute or develop for this plugin.
+Anyone and everyone is welcome to contribute or develop for this module.
 Please take a moment to review the [guidelines for contributing to AtomicPay for PrestaShop Module](https://github.com/atomicpay/prestashop-plugin/blob/master/CONTRIBUTING.md).

 - [Bug reports](CONTRIBUTING.md#bugs)
 - [Feature requests](CONTRIBUTING.md#features)